-Pick the Right weight.
+Pick the right weight.
 A good starting point is to use 60-70 percent of your 1 Rep max.

 You might start to fizzle out around sets 5,6 or 7 but DO NOT LOWER THE WEIGHT.
 Even if you can only do 3-4 reps, use the same weight.

-Here are some scenarios about using the right weight and weight progression:
+Tips about using the right weight and weight progression:

 If you can complete all 8 sets by doing 8 reps, you need to increase the weight next time.